Skip to main content

 Respect for elders fosters a deep sense of humility and teaches young people to value wisdom over impulse.
-Elders have the experience of facing life's complexities, challenges and triumphs.
-When youth connect with elders, they learn life lessons that cannot be found in textbooks or social media.
-These interactions help youth make informed decisions, avoid common mistakes and develop a long-term outlook towards life.
+Elders have the experience of facing life's complexities, challenges, and triumphs.
+When youth connect with elders, they learn life lessons that cannot be found in textbooks or on social media.
+These interactions help youth make informed decisions, avoid common mistakes, and develop a long-term outlook towards life.

 Give Respect Get Respect